 To remain eligible for the scholarship, you will be required to:

 - remain full time enrolled at Griffith University in an undergraduate degree

 - maintain a good Academic Standing of a GPA 5 or above

 - continue to meet the eligibility requirements

-- attend one of the welcome breakfasts before the first payment is made
+- attend one of the welcome events before the first payment is made

-- attend at least 1 Students Future Fund donor events and 1 professional development sessions (unless mutually agreed with the University).
+- attend at least one Students Future Fund donor event and one professional development session (unless mutually agreed with the University).

 Applications must be completed and submitted by the closing date.

 Offers are made via email.